SandrAdora/GPAStudentCalculator/README.md

 This Windows-Application calculates the GPA of a Student.
 A Student can signIn to this application and save his/her grades in this application.
 The Student can add, delete or correct a grade he/she inserted earlier.
 For the registration only a unique email and password is required aswell as the course of study.
-The student can either type in his/her course of study or choose from the dropdown menu:
+The student can choose  from the dropdown menu course of study:

 + Mathematics
 + Informatics